Zepeiz/YoutubeDownloader/README.md

 ## Setup
 1. Have python installed
-2. `pip install pytube`, or if you are running python3, do: pip3 install pytube
+2. Install dependencies: `pip install -r requirements.txt`, or python3 if you are on Mac.
 3. Install ffmpeg
 	1. (Mac) `brew install ffmpeg`
 	2. (Windows) https://ffmpeg.org/download.html.
 Then add the FFmpeg bin folder to your system's PATH variable: